PMSchulze/NLP-benchmarking/data_preparation/README.md

 ### 2. Prepare for TextDatasetForNextSentencePrediction

-Apart from sampling random sentences for the NSP task, in contrast to *LineByLineTextDataset*, the class *TextDatasetForNextSentencePrediction* already fills the text chunks to the desired length (*LineByLineTextDataset* simply cuts off after the specified block_size).
+Apart from sampling random sentences for the NSP task, in contrast to *LineByLineTextDataset*, the class *TextDatasetForNextSentencePrediction* already fills the text chunks to the desired length.
 Therefore, we do not have to divide the text into smaller chunks manually.

 In order to ensure that training of *BERT* (for which we use *TextDatasetForNextSentencePrediction*) is similar to training of *RoBERTa* and *GPT-2*, we use the same portions of the data for short- and long-range dependencies (corresponding to the previously generated  *wiki_train_linebyline_short* and *wiki_train_linebyline_long*, respectively).